-That day, Dayan’s assessments, which sounded truly pessimistic, were later confirmed by events.
-On October 7, Dayan opposed a counterattack for the next day because it was too soon, but authorized Elazar to decide after seeing the situation for himself.
-And, indeed, the counterattack on October 8 was a failure.
-In addition, Dayan didn’t think the IDF would return to the Suez Canal line and this too proved correct: the IDF did not return to the canal line in the sectors now under Egyptian control.
-Dayan warned of an extended war of attrition.
-Some of his proposals on the 7th – such as calling up adolescents and training them to fight, or bringing volunteers from abroad – seemed unrealistic.
-But in Israel’s difficult state, Dayan was thinking ahead and, in his mind’s eye, he envisioned a situation whereby the IDF was stationed on defensive lines without being able to end the state of war in days or even weeks while getting worn down because of the enemy’s manpower and material advantage.
-That extreme scenario did not play out, but Dayan’s view was that his job at that crucial moment was to consider extreme scenarios and devise unconventional solutions.
-After the October 8 debacle, and given the development of October 9 through 12, Elazar and others in the high command began speaking of attrition as the central problem.
-Consequently, the Chief of Staff raised the possibility of Israel asking for a ceasefire because of its inability to reach a decision on the battlefield.
-At this point, however, the situation reversed itself, and it was a newly collected Dayan who urged Elazar to find a way for Israel to gain the upper hand, especially by applying lasting pressure on Syria.
+Later that day, Dayan’s gloomy assessments were validated by events, including the failure of a premature counterattack and the IDF’s failure to return to the Suez Canal line.
+Dayan’s anticipation of a protracted war of attrition led to unrealistic proposals, such as calling up and training adolescents, or bringing volunteers from abroad.
+But Dayan, thinking ahead and envisioned a situation with the IDF stuck on defensive lines, unable to end the fighting in days or even weeks, and becoming worn down because of the enemy’s manpower and material advantage.
+That extreme scenario did not materialize but Dayan felt that his job at that crucial moment was to consider extreme scenarios and devise unconventional solutions.
+After the October 8 debacle, and given the developments of October 9 through 12, Elazar and others in the high command began speaking of attrition as the central problem and seeking a ceasefire.
+At this point, however, the situation reversed itself, and a newly collected Dayan urged Elazar to find a way for Israel to gain the upper hand.

-Contrary to the claim that at first Dayan opposed crossing the canal, it is noteworthy that Dayan promised Elazar his support for this move, asking him only to clearly define the operational objective.
+While some claim that Dayan first opposed crossing the canal, it is noteworthy that Dayan promised Elazar his support for this move.
 On October 12, after a “golden piece of intelligence” arrived from the Mossad about Egypt’s intention to launch an attack, Dayan was the one who raised the idea of the ploy of not opposing the Security Council working towards a ceasefire so that Israel would not stand accused of being the intransigent party.

 Issues Involving Dayan’s “Ministerial Advice”

-The criticism leveled against Dayan in this realm was that he often traveled to the front where he failed to rally the commanders and instead caused them to despair.
-During his visits to the front, he gave commanders many instructions that he defined as “ministerial advice.”
-According to his critics, Dayan did so to avoid assuming responsibility for his own ideas, preferring to hide behind the phrase “ministerial advice.”
-According to his critics, his visits to the front and his advice were equally meaningless.
+Dayan’s ministerial advice came under criticism for his frequent travels to the front, which many claimed brought despair rather than hope to the commanders, whom he gave many instructions that he defined as “ministerial advice.”
+Critics accused Dayan of avoiding responsibility for his own ideas, and hiding behind the phrase “ministerial advice.”
+They considered his visits and his advice equally meaningless.

 Reality, however, was somewhat more complicated.
-First of all, Dayan’s pessimism was on full display on October 7.
-Afterwards, he recovered, and showed more confidence during his visits.
+While clearly pessimistic on October 7, he later recovered and displayed more confidence during his visits.
 Maj.
-Gen. Adan (Bren), the commander of the 143rd Division, one of the two divisions that crossed the Suez Canal, spoke about his meetings with Dayan:
+Gen. Adan, whose division crossed the Suez Canal, described his meetings with Dayan:

 In the Yom Kippur War, I did not experience him as despairing and beaten.
 He was with me almost every single day on the halftracks… During the war, he tended to look ahead….
 I don’t think he lost his head and I certainly don’t think he functioned badly.